GitJournal/gitjournal.io/content/support.md

 Yes.
 GitJournal uses ssh, so any server accessible via ssh should be usable.
 If you're running your own server, perhaps you should think about [hardening it](https://www.sshaudit.com/hardening_guides.html).

 Also if you're using a non standard ssh port you will need to type the full url.
 Eg - `ssh://user@host.com:PORT/path/to/repo/journal.git`

+## What Markdown Syntax does GitJournal support

+GitJournal support GitHub Flavoured Markdown without the HTML.
+For more info please see [this.](https://www.markdownguide.org/tools/gitjournal/)